There’s a quote that has been tossed around the online space in the past few years as a reminder of our strengths and limitations.

 There’s something freeing that comes from that position, though.

-Suddenly, you are free to makes mistakes again.
+Suddenly, you are free to make mistakes again.
 You can ask questions without worrying that it will make people chip away at your shiny armor.
 You can fall in love with the allure of learning about new things in a way that gives you excitement brain butterflies that you haven’t felt since you sat in university or online classes, first learning what all those 0’s and 1’s really do to computers and software.

 In the writing and content world, thought-leaders and authorities often lament (publicly and privately) that they yearn for the days when they could share any old thought with the world to provoke interesting discussion and more frequently update.
 It’s a scary responsibility that comes when people start listening to you when you talk…or reading what you write.